ekxide/iceoryx2-book/source/getting-started/robot-nervous-system/blackboard.md

 ```

 To update an entry, we first obtain a handle for it.
 The handle is type-checked,
-if you provide the wrong type, you’ll get an error instead of silent corruption.
+so if you provide the wrong type, you’ll get an error instead of silently
+corrupting the data.

 ```rust
 let mut battery_threshold_handle =